 Office of Diversity, Equity, Inclusion & Belonging

-- Facilitate active integration of diversity and inclusion into the very fabric of the institution by incorporating institutional expectations on culturally relevant and sensitive skills, practices, policies and competencies and their measurement into the performance management process.
+- Facilitate active integration of diversity, equity and inclusion into the very fabric of the institutional culture by incorporating institutional expectations in terms of practices, policies and competencies including their measurement into the performance management process.

-- Strengthen and systematize the recruitment, hiring, retention, and advancement of faculty and staff of color and those from the underrepresented minority (URM) communities.
+- Strengthen and systematize the recruitment, hiring, retention, support and advancement of faculty, administration and staff of color including those from underrepresented minority (URM) communities.

 - Provide support for the advancement of curriculum diversification and the practice of culturally responsive teaching and learning.

 - Develop curricular and co-curricular activities to build awareness, educate and create a more welcoming campus, reflecting support for DEIB efforts and where racism and injustice are repelled.

 - Create mutually beneficial relationships with our neighboring communities to support DEIB efforts.

 - Establish safe and secure spaces for DEIB connections, discussions and support.

 Various campus departments work with persons with disabilities to make the campus accessible.
 Campus visitors with disabilities who need accommodations or auxiliary aids, and services are encouraged to contact the office or department hosting the event to make such arrangements and accessibility services.